yohashinoio/twinkle/README.md

   [Examples](examples)
 </div>

-## Notes
-Since the author only understands Japanese, this document was created with translation at DeepL.

 ## Key Features of Maple
 - Syntax is like c++, swift and rust combined.
 - Language specification is similar to c++.